raquo/Laminar/website/docs/documentation.md

 ### Life Without Controlled Inputs

-You can however use `setAsValue` when you don't need the input to be controlled.
+You can use `setAsValue` and `setAsValue` event processors when you don't need the input to be controlled.
 The point of having controlled inputs is being able to update their `value` from two sources: user input, and by updating the observable you're locking the value into.
-We solve the conflicts between these two sources by requiring that user input updates the observable to which value is locked if you want such user input to be allowed.
+With controlled inputs, we solve the conflicts between these two sources by requiring that user input updates the observable to which value is locked if you want such user input to be allowed.

 But if you only care about user input, and don't need to lock the value to an observable, you can achieve the same without controlled inputs, for example: